httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Integers have a range of −9,223,372,036,854,775,808 to 9,223,372,036,854,775,807 inclusive (i.e., a 64-bit signed integer).

-The ABNF for integers is:
+The ABNF for integers in HTTP/1 headers is:

 ~~~ abnf
 sh-integer = ["-"] 1*19DIGIT